-Self-esteem is a lot like Ikea furniture — few parents know how to build it correctly and a lot of kids risk getting hurt because of it.
-Scientists suspect that the key to developing self-esteem is starting early when children are young and their brains are still developing.
+Self-esteem is a lot like Ikea furniture — few parents know how to build it correctly, and a lot of kids risk getting hurt because of it.
+Scientists suspect that the key to developing self-esteem is starting early, when children are young and their brains are still developing.
 This is part of the reason that low self-esteem seems to run in the family.
 An adult with poor self-esteem is likely to focus on themselves rather than their kids.
-The problem with this is that it’s much easier to build self-esteem in kids, so it makes logical sense for the focus to start with them, to break the cycle, and then get on the more difficult task of following suit as an adult.
+A healthy balance of the two is necessary.

 The first thing parents need to do is to forget their fears of raising tiny megalomaniacs.
 “There is no such thing as too much self-esteem.
-Self-esteem comes from your understanding of yourself and the world around you,” psychiatrist Dr. Lea Lis told Fatherly.
-“Your self-esteem can not be too healthy.”
+Self-esteem comes from your understanding of yourself and the world around you,” says psychiatrist Lea Lis, M.D.
+“Your self-esteem cannot be too healthy.”

 When Do Kids Start Developing Self-Esteem?